 Fuel has changed.
 Refiners have been put under pressure to produce fuel with ever lower sulphur content to meet the very exacting emissions control standards, plus they are refining 80% more from a barrel of crude oil than they were in the 1980s and furthermore these barrels originate from fields deemed uneconomical and of poor quality in the 1990s.
 As a result today’s distillate fuels are more unstable and contain greater undesirable elements.
 As the fuel has changed so has engine design.
 Today’s common rail injection systems work to super fine tolerances between the moving parts of just a few microns (a human hair is 50 microns) and with pressures of up to 45,000psi and more recently up to 60,000psi we have more demanding engines relying on a lower quality of fuel.
 This is why additives have a very valuable place in basic fuel maintenance.

+Water is by far the single most destructive contaminant in a diesel tank.
 Modern diesel particularly in the form of biodiesel readily absorbs moisture from the air.
-Free water gives rise to microbes and emulsified diesel can cause an even greater problem, not only does this widen the platform for diesel bug but is taken through the injection process where is can become superheated and cause catastrophic failure of the tip of the injector leading to turbocharger failure etc., Furthermore free and emulsified water in diesel removes what little lubrication the fuel has and gives rise to corrosion when the engine is stopped.
+Free water gives rise to microbes and emulsified diesel can cause an even greater problem, not only does this widen the platform for diesel bug but is taken through the injection process where is can become super heated and cause catastrophic failure of the tip of the injector leading to turbocharger failure etc., Furthermore free and emulsified water in diesel removes what little lubrication the fuel has and gives rise to corrosion when the engine is stopped.
+Free water is easily removed by simply opening the drain valve regularly.
+If you don't have a drain then a Diesel Dipper® sucking up through a top mounted dip tube will enable water and sludge to be removed from the bottom of the tank.

 One thing that can’t be escaped is how diesel behaves in low temperatures.
 The precipitation of wax can become a real issue resulting in fuel becoming gelatinous blocking filters and pipes.
 Cold flow properties can be influenced by the source of the crude oil, how they were refined and even the climate in which they were produced.
 Additives can help but must be added before the fuel reaches ‘cloud point’ - the temperature at which small solid crystals can first be seen.